 A-Z Mortgage Glossary

 So, you’re interested in buying a home?
 Do you know your unsecured loan versus balloon payment?
 How about disclosures versus right of first refusal?
 The vocabulary used when applying for a mortgage shouldn’t be a barrier!
 Don’t let that lingo stand in your way!
 We put together a quick A-Z list to help get you started on the road to homeownership!
 This list isn’t exhaustive but it is just a small sampling of real estate and mortgage shop talk.
 Looking for more real estate shop talk?
-Visit our Mortgage Glossary!
-Ready to take the first step towards owning a home?
-Visit our UCB Mortgage Center!
-Have fun and happy house hunting!
+Come to our free Mortgage University event!

 UCB A-Z Mortgage Glossary: